-For example, to achieve greater gender equality, your business might implement a flexible working scheme to allow parents to spend more time at home with their children, thus reducing the childcaring burden that often falls on women.
-This will lead to happier, more productive employees while also reducing carbon emissions from staff commuting to work five days each week.
+For example, to achieve greater gender equality, your business might implement a flexible working scheme to allow parents to spend more time at home with their children.
+This would reduce the childcaring burden that often falls on one parent.
+It will lead to happier, more productive employees while also reducing carbon emissions from staff commuting to work five days each week.

 Our focus is to support members to achieve their sustainability objectives.

 The SDGs have set 2030 as a deadline to achieve their targets.
 That means now is the ideal time to start or enhance your work to build a more sustainable business and benefit from the advantages which will arise – happier staff, more loyal customers, more business won and a better society for all.